 - B1.
 Integrate knowledge of mathematics, science, information technology, businesses context and wider engineering practice, to develop analytical and innovative solutions to engineering problems, - B2.
 Apply mathematical and computer-based models to critically analyse and evaluate the extent to which designs, products and systems meet the criteria defined for their current use and future developments, taking account of the impact of new and advancing technology to enhance current practice, - B3.
 Apply in an appropriate manner computer-aided tools in the design process so as to aid understanding of design trade-offs, and recognise capabilities and limitations of computer-based methods for engineering problem solving, - B4.
 Recognise the professional, legal, moral, ethical, cost, aesthetic, environmental, sustainability, health and safety issues involved in the exploitation of technology and science and be guided by the adoption of appropriate professional, ethical and legal practices, - B5.
-Assess technical and commercial risks, and take appropriate steps to manage those risks in the context of engineering design and solutions, - B6.
+Assess technical and commercial risks, and take appropriate steps to manage those risks in the context of engineering design and solutions,

+- B6.
 Investigate, define, characterise and solve problems through use of literature, systematic analysis and design methods and to tackle non-routine problems in creative and innovative ways, - B7.
-Exercise awareness of quality systems and management in engineering; (MEng only) requirements and responsibilities of leadership; business and management practices relevant to electronic engineering enterprises.
+Exercise awareness of quality systems and management in engineering.

 These intellectual skills are taught mainly through Course- and Project-work, and design exercises.
-Relevant material is also covered in Lectures, Guest Lectures and (for part four MEng students) Seminars.
+Relevant material is also covered in Lectures, Guest Lectures and Seminars.
 Skill B1 is developed through Group Project Work in part 2.
 Skill B2 is a consistent theme in the taught technical modules in part 3.
 Advanced CAD tools (skill B3) are used in laboratory and project work in every part of the degree.
 Skills B4, B5 and B7 are covered through Professional Issues in part 1 and developed further in part 3.
 Skill B6 is developed through the Individual and Group Project work in parts 2-3.